EowynStark/Regex-Tutorial/README.md

 So to summarize what we have just explored, Character Classes work within a Bracket Expression along with any additional Quantifiers to create the parameters that we are looking for within our particular regular expression.

 ### The OR Operator
+Within regular expressions there are times where we would like to allow for alternatives when attempting to match against a user's input.
+Predominantly you would see them written explicitly as a ``` | ``` but as you can notice with our particular expression there are none of those.
+While we do not appear to have any Or Operators with the absence of that character, there are two implicit Or Operators hidden within.
+As we discuss these two hidden Or Operators we will see why including alternatives may be quite useful when utilizing a regular expression.

+In the ``` (https?:\/\/)? ``` section the ending "?" acts as an Or Operator as well as a Quantifier to specify that we are looking for http:// OR https:// either zero to one times.
+The reason this is an implicit Or Operator lies in the use of the quantifier itself behaving as an optional parameter.

+In the
 ### Flags

 ### Character Escapes